Sorry, you need to enable JavaScript to visit this website.

 • For direct deposit of your refund: bank account and routing number

-• If you paid for child care expenses that were not reimbursed, bring the tax ID, name, address and phone number of the provider(s) and the total expenses paid
+• If you paid for childcare expenses that were not reimbursed, bring the tax ID, name, address and phone number of the provider(s) and the total expenses paid

 • If you need to file for tax years 2020 or 2021, or to file for missing stimulus or Child Tax Credit payments, bring any notices the IRS sent you about stimulus or Child Tax Credit payments.
 And, if you worked in 2019, bring a copy of your 2019 tax return, or the amount of income received from working during 2019.